 Indoor Cactus Potting Soil Needs

-It needs to be a gritty mix with adequate aeration that provides excellent drainage.
+It must be a gritty mix with adequate aeration that provides excellent drainage.
 Cacti don’t like wet soil, especially those that are growing indoors.
 They have mechanisms to store water and will succumb to root rot if kept wet for too long.

-Whatever mix you use needs to thoroughly dry out in between waterings.
-I always recommend planting cacti in containers with drainage holes but if the pot doesn’t have any, be very mindful of how much and how often you water.
+Whatever cactus soil mixes you use must thoroughly dry out in between waterings.
+I always recommend planting cacti in containers with drainage holes, but if the pot doesn’t have any, be very mindful of how much and how often you water.
+A cactus doesn’t like sitting in damp soil or having too much excess moisture.

 Can I Use Regular Potting Soil For Cactus?

-I don’t recommend planting cacti in regular potting soil.
+I don’t recommend planting cacti in a regular potting mix.
 It holds too much moisture and has a good chance of staying too wet.

 I’ve found that even some of the commercial cactus and succulent mixes can also be too heavy and dense for indoor cactus plants.
-You may need to add in an amendment or 2 to lighten the mix.
+You may need to add an amendment or two to lighten the mix.

-Here are ingredients to make your mix drain faster and be well aerated: pumice, coco chips, perlite, pebbles, gravel, and coarse sand.
+Here are ingredients to make your mix drain faster and be well aerated: pumice, coco chips, perlite, pebbles, gravel, lava rock, and coarse sand.

 I’ve used a lot of different amendments over the years.
-Now pumice (which I find to be chunkier than perlite), clay pebbles, and coco chips are my favorites, and the ones I use the most.
+Now pumice (which I find chunkier than perlite), clay pebbles, and coco chips are my favorites and the ones I use the most.

 Cactus Soil DIY Recipe

 Do you want to make your own cactus soil mix?
-I’ve shared the recipe linked below with friends and here on the internet many times.
+I’ve shared the soil recipe linked below with friends and on the internet many times.

 I like to use as many organic materials as possible.
-The mix is comprised of coco chips, coconut coir (a more eco-friendly substitute for peat moss), pumice, vermiculite, agricultural lime, and elemite.
-As I write this in mid-2022, there’s a vermiculite shortage.
-In the interim, until it comes back around, I’m just adding in a bit more coconut coir and pumice.
+The mix is made up of coco chips, coconut coir (a more eco-friendly substitute for sphagnum peat moss), pumice, vermiculite, agricultural lime, and elemite.

-If I don’t use the mix again for over a week’s time, I give it another stir in case the lighter ingredients have settled to the bottom.
+If I don’t use the mix again for over a week, I give it another stir in case the lighter ingredients have settled to the bottom.

 I love my trusty Tub Trug for gathering plant trimmings on the patio and in the garden.
 These lightweight tubs with handles come in a variety of sizes as well as colors.
-You could easily buy one for holding your cactus soil, whether you DIY your own or buy it.
+You could easily get one for holding your cactus soil, whether you DIY or buy one.

 Cactus Soil Options To Buy

-Nose around and see what brand or recipe suits your and your indoor succulents the best.
+Nose around and see what brand or recipe suits your and your cactus’s unique needs the best.
 I tried many nursery-bought mixes before hitting on the recipe I now use.

 When I lived in Santa Barbara, I usually bought mix from the California Cactus Center as they formulated their own.
-Here in Tucson, I started out buying Tank’s which is also a local mix.
+Here in Tucson, I started buying Tank’s (also a local mix), switched to the one at Eco Gro, and now make it.

 If you can’t find any cactus mix at your local garden center, you can buy it online.
 Below are some options for you.

-Most of these can be bought in smaller-sized bags if you’re lacking storage space or only have a few succulents.
+Most of these can be bought in smaller-sized bags if you lack storage space or only have a few succulents.
 All the mixes I’ve purchased have been good for indoor/outdoor use.

 Storing Cactus Mix